 Not unless you’re seeking the two grad credits, then, yes, there will be some evening reading and light daily performance assignments AND a written assignment (paper/unit/lesson plans) will also be due 10 days after completion of the course.
 Think of the paper more as organizing your program implementation instead of proving yourself.

-Is it possible to do the Conversational Solfege even though I have not taken a First Steps in Music certification course?
+Is it possible to take Conversational Solfege even though I have not taken a First Steps in Music certification course?

 Yes, it is possible.
 It’s OK to take them out of order but everyone who does this has a moment in day two or three where they realize that if they had done FSM first, that CS would happen in their programs almost effortlessly like stepping stones.

-Where is the conference and do you have any lodging ideas or suggestions nearby.
+Where is the conference [course] and do you have any lodging ideas or suggestions nearby?